thebigdatajedi/anakin/README.md

 Running on PORT: 4000
 ```

-Concludes setting up the environment and tooling.
+This concludes setting up the environment and tooling.

 ## Writing the actual RESTful Service from scratch.